Rofikkernel/myturnip/README.md

 - You can edit **turnip_builder.sh** to add a break or skip some steps, this is also a good way when you want to try something that is not merged in to mesa repository.

-Rofik/XiaomiPocoMod Changelog
+###Rofik/XiaomiPocoMod Changelog
-add Debug build mode
+-add Debug build mode for Dev
+-add manual run build by @ilhan-athn7
+-change auto build time

 Notes
 use command